History of the Jews in Serbia: Principality of Serbia

-House of Obrenović
+In 1830, Serbia was granted autonomy within the Ottoman Empire.

-With the reclamation of the Serbian throne by the Royal House of Obrenović under Miloš Obrenović in 1858, restrictions on Jewish merchants were again relaxed for some time, but only three years later they faced isolation and humiliation.
-In 1861 Mihailo III inherited the throne and reinstated anti-Jewish restrictions.
+With the reclamation of the Serbian throne by the House of Obrenović under Miloš Obrenović in 1858, restrictions on Jewish merchants were again relaxed for some time, but only three years later they faced isolation and humiliation.
+In 1861, Mihailo Obrenović inherited the throne and reinstated anti-Jewish restrictions.
 In 1839, Jews were forbidden to open shops on Sundays and during Serbian holidays, causing them great damage because their shops were closed on Saturdays and all Jewish holidays.
-In 1877 a Jewish candidate was elected to the National Assembly for the first time, after receiving the backing of all parties.
+In 1877 parliamentary election a Jewish candidate was elected to the National Assembly for the first time, after receiving the backing of all parties.

-In the 1860s-70s, a part of Serbian newspaper began publishing anti-Jewish articles resulting in threats being raised against the Jews.
+In the 1860s–70s, some Serbian newspapers began publishing anti-Jewish articles resulting in threats being raised against the Jews.
 In 1862, a fight broke out between the Austrians and Serbians and Jews in Belgrade had their rights revoked, similar to local uprisings in the 1840s.

+During the final stages of the 1877–1878 Serbo-Ottoman wars thousands of Jews emigrated or were expelled by the advancing Armed Forces of the Principality of Serbia along with Turkish and Albanian families.

+Kingdom of Serbia

-In 1879, the "Serbian-Jewish Singer Society" was founded in Belgrade as a part of the Serbian-Jewish friendship.
+In 1879, the "Serbian-Jewish Singer Society" was founded in Belgrade to encourage Serbian-Jewish interaction and friendship.
 During World War I and World War II the choir was not allowed to perform.
-It renamed "Baruch Brothers Choir" in 1950 and is one of the oldest Jewish choirs in the world still in existence.
+It was renamed "Baruch Brothers Choir" in 1950 and is one of the oldest Jewish choirs in the world still in existence.
 The choir remains a symbol of community unification, although only 20% of the choir members are actually Jewish due to the dwindling Jewish population in the country (in World War II, half of the Jewish population of Serbia was killed).
 By 1912, the Jewish community of Kingdom of Serbia stood at 5,000.

+The waxing and waning of the fortunes of the Jewish community according to the ruler continued to the end of the 19th century, when the Serbian parliament lifted all anti-Jewish restrictions in 1889.

 Serbian-Jewish relations reached a high degree of cooperation during World War I, when Jews and Serbs fought side by side against the Central Powers.
-132 Jews died in the Balkan Wars and World War I and in their honour a monument to them was erected in Belgrade at the Jewish Sephardic cemetery.
+Some 132 Jews died in the Balkan Wars and World War I and in their honour a monument to them was erected in Belgrade at the Jewish Sephardic cemetery.

-The waxing and waning of the fortunes of the Jewish community according to the ruler continued to the end of the 19th century, when the Serbian parliament lifted all anti-Jewish restrictions in 1889.

 Jews in modern-day North Macedonia got their full citizen rights for the first time when the region became a part of Kingdom of Serbia.